 Clause 11: Performance undertakings

 (1) The Provider will ensure that the physical connectivity of the object storage infrastructure, webspace packages, dedicated servers, virtual dedicated server and VPS is available at an annual average rate of 95%.
 This will not include periods in which the servers are unavailable online due to technical reasons or other problems that lie outside the Provider’s sphere of influence (force majeure, culpable conduct on the part of third parties or the customer, etc.), nor periods in which the Provider performs necessary maintenance work after giving timely advance notice.

 (2) The servers and storage infrastructure located in the Provider’s data centers are connected to the internet via a complex network infrastructure.
 The data traffic is channeled through various active and passive network components (e.g. routers, switches), each of which permit only a fixed maximum data-throughput rate.
 This means that data-traffic capacities for individual servers or parts of the storage infrastructure may be limited at certain points and may not conform to the notional maximum bandwidth at the switch port.
 Unless expressly agreed otherwise, the Provider cannot guarantee the level/volume of the bandwidth that will actually be available for an individual server or parts of the storage infrastructure, but will instead make bandwidth available in accordance with the technical performance capacity of the data center while making due allowance for the performance obligations owed to other customers.

-(3) Customers are able to use the Provider’s servers / VPS for a large and non-determinable number of different applications while deploying various software programs for this purpose at their free discretion.
+(3) Customers are able to use the Provider’s products and services for a large and non-determinable number of different applications while deploying various software programs for this purpose at their free discretion.
 This gives rise to many millions of possible configurations for the servers.
-The multiplicity of these possibilities makes it impossible for the Provider to guarantee the server’s serviceability or compatibility for specific forms of usage.
+The multiplicity of these possibilities makes it impossible for the Provider to guarantee the product’s and service’s serviceability or compatibility for specific forms of usage.

 Clause 12: Data protection